 - Seeking the best possible outcome.
 Your lawyer may pursue reduced or dismissed charges or a plea bargain, depending on the circumstances.
 As a skilled trial lawyer, I am fully prepared to take your case to trial and will aggressively fight on your behalf.

 It is important to remember that you have the right to have a lawyer present during police questioning.
 Understanding and exercising your rights is of the utmost importance when the stakes are high.

 Contact Us for Aggressive Criminal Defense

 You have the right to representation on violent crimes charges.
 I have helped thousands of clients get the best possible outcome in their cases, and I can do the same for you.
-For a free initial consultation, call my office toll-free at 908-643-6801 or email us.
+For a free initial consultation, call my office at 908-643-6801 or email us.